gabriel-hanich/Covid-Sim/readMe.txt

 Job times are calculated to try and be between 9am to 5pm so that workStart and workEnd are equal distance from dayStart and dayEnd

+Exercise
+People exercise more on weekends (determined by the weekendmultiplier value) People only exercise on weekdays when they are free to do so and will prioritise shopping and work over exercising